NatLabRockies/LabProcessTracker/README.md

 ## Requirements

 - Python 3.10 or higher
-- Tkinter (included with most Python installations)

-Developed on Python 3.13, tested on 3.10 ≤ Python ≤ 3.13.
 All dependencies are managed via `pyproject.toml`.
 No external dependencies required unless using optional features or development tools.